Ladeside Nursery Class

 The children also have access to both the school library and computer suite.
 In the library they listen to stories and are also encouraged to look at books, both fiction and non-fiction.

-The children also work with our Music Teacher Mrs Shepherd who helps them to develop an awareness of rhythm and beat by playing instruments.
+The children also work with our Youth Music Initiative Teacher Mr Topliff who helps them to develop an awareness of rhythm and beat by playing instruments.